By: Amro Khogali

 The team has two fields and practices three days a week, all year long.

 What made you interested in participating in the Unity Cup?

 It’s a chance for the Sudanese community in Philadelphia to interact with other communities.
 It’s also a chance for the team to get better by facing stronger opponents.

 What was your favorite moment from last year’s tournament?

 How did your team come together?

 The team was founded in 2004 after a couple of members of the Sudanese community in the U.S. decided to establish the Sudanese American Soccer Federation, also known as SASF, in order for Sudanese communities all across the U.S. to meet up for an annual gathering and also a soccer tournament.

 Soccer is the number one sport in the Sudanese community and is a way of connecting people of all ages, genders, and color together.

 How do you think soccer in general (and the Unity Cup in particular) promotes inclusivity?

-What places (such as restaurants or cultural centers) or groups in Philadelphia would you recommend to someone if they wanted to learn more about the culture of the country your team represents?
+What places or groups in Philadelphia would you recommend to someone if they wanted to learn more about the culture of the country your team represents?